Mary Ellen Faulk Addy

 Mary Ellen loved to sing, loved to laugh and always wanted to talk about politics, O.S.U., her grandson and the family dogs.
 She was always the educator, learning all she could about her Parkinson’s diagnosis and educating others along the way.

-She is survived by her husband, Charles, of the home; daughters Francine Novosad and husband Gene of Enid and Rosemary Addy of Silver Spring, Maryland; grandson, Zachary Novosad of Enid; sister, Mildred Estes of Wichita, KS; sister-in-law, Inez Addy of Chickasha; 9 nieces and nephews, Pam Faulk and John Robinson, Glenn and Alice Faulk, Glenyce Feeney and Don Bennett, Robert and Cindy Estes, Betty and Mike Crawford, Martha Burford and Katherine Brittain, Susan Addy, Sharman Addy and Don Armstrong, Sam Davis, and Cathy and Howard Bernstein, 11 great nieces, nephews and their families; and many friends.
+She is survived by her husband, Charles, of the home; daughters Francine Novosad and husband Gene of Enid and Rosemary Addy of Silver Spring, Maryland; grandson, Zachary Novosad of Enid; sister, Mildred Estes of Wichita, KS; sister-in-law, Inez Addy of Chickasha; 9 nieces and nephews, Pam Faulk and John Robinson, Glenn and Alice Faulk, Glenyce Feeney and Don Bennett, Robert and Cindy Estes, Betty and Mike Crawford, Martha Burford and Katherine Brittain, Susan Addy, Sharman Addy and Don Armstrong, Sam Davis, and Cathy and Howard Bernstein, eleven great nieces and nephews and their families; and many friends.

 The services will be held at the Alex United Methodist Church on Friday, Dec.
 13, at 2 p.m. under the direction of McRay Funeral Home in Chickasha.
 Donations may be made to Skyline Urban Ministry, 500 S.E.
 15th Street, Oklahoma City, OK, 73129, in memory of Mary Ellen Addy.